ancwrd1/snx-rs/README.md

 By default, if systemd-resolved is not detected as a global DNS resolver, snx-rs will fall back to modify the /etc/resolv.conf file directly and DNS servers acquired from the tunnel will be used globally.
-For better privacy, use the split-tunneling provided by systemd-resolved.
+For better privacy, use the split-dns provided by systemd-resolved.

 In order to find out whether it is already enabled, check the /etc/resolv.conf file: